bruj0/vault-plugin-auth-u2f/README.md

 * Go to a browser to https://localhost:3483
 ![](u2f-frontend/u2f-demo.png)

-* Click in Register token and press the button in your token
+* Click in Register token and press the button in your device
-* Click in Authenticate and press the button in your token
+* Click in Authenticate and press the button in your device

 The token that you receive will have the policies attached that your role was assigned at the begining: